YashasSamaga/AMX-Assembly-Docs/DOCUMENT.md

 }
 ```

-When a local variable is used as an operand, the Pawn compiler substitutes the correct offset from the start of the function frame. *(explained later)*
+When a local variable is used as an operand, the compiler substitutes the offset from the start of the function frame. *(explained later)*

 ```pawn
 main()